hassan95eb/learning-repository/README.md

 The spread operator is used to pass down additional props efficiently.

 Project Enhancements:
 This project utilizes useContext to improve the performance of the components.
 Additionally, if you click on a saved time, that time will be deleted.

+old section is deleted and new section is for panel admin and new template is ready